smijares/mbhs2025/README.md

 ## Test data

-The publically available sources of test data used for this paper, Landsat 8 OLI, AVIRIS, and Sentinel 2A, are available in the [GICI website](https://gici.uab.cat/GiciWebPage/datasets.php).
+The publically available sources of test data used for this paper, Landsat 8 OLI and AVIRIS, are available in the [GICI website](https://gici.uab.cat/GiciWebPage/datasets.php).

 Data is stored in .raw format as 16-bit unsigned samples, little endian byte order, and BSQ sample order.
 Test data files are stored with a standardised filename that the architecture script is automated to read: